SudhirKhangaonkar/nlp_practice/README.md

 # nlp_practice
-# In this i completed simple programming for practice of NLP.
+# In this i have completed simple programming examples for practice of NLP.